claus007/mopidy-mqFrontend/README.rst

 Configuration
 =============

-Although the settings should be ok, please check the configuration.

 Parameters are:

     enable      true if extension is enabled

-    path        topic under which this control is published (default: mopidy) host
+    path        topic under which this control is published (default: mopidy)

+    host        host to connect to (default: localhost)

-port
+    port        port on host (default:1883)

-username
+    username    username (default empty)

-password
+    password    password (also empty)

 Project resources